 • The Truths We Hold Dear: This session looks at the cornerstone doctrines of the Christian faith so believers will understand better how to give an answer (2 Peter 1:16-21).

-• The Historicity of the Resurrection: This session shows how historically reliable the accounts of the resurrection are, so Christians can hold their faith confidently.
+• The Historicity of the Resurrection: The resurrection of Jesus Christ from the dead is the doctrine on which the church stands or falls, according to Paul in 1 Corinthians 15.
+This session shows how historically reliable the accounts of the resurrection are, so Christians can hold their faith confidently.

 • Understanding Worldviews: This session shows how various worldviews reveal the underlying intellectual and heart commitments of unbelievers, and how to effectively engage them.